stephencweiss/stephencharlesweiss.com/content/blog/2019-11-09/aha-moments-classes-javascript.md

 > ```

 But without a good understanding of _how_ classes worked, this went over my head.

+I probably would have missed it again this time had it not been for Brian Holt.
+In his Intro to React course on Frontend Masters, he said what I've heard so many times before:

+> And the constructor will take the props... and you have to say `super(props)`.
+This is just an odd ritual that you kind of have to do...
+If you don't do this, React will yell at you, so get used to doing it.

+But in between he added color that I’d never heard or really thought about before.

+> It [the class] is going to be constructed with properties and you have to hand those properties up to React.
+Right?
+So that's what this does.
+This `super(props)` says hey call the constructor on my parent class which is a `React.Component`.

 There’s definitely still a lot for me to learn here... and I think that's just awesome.